Grimet14/Grimet14/README.md

 - 🤔 I’m looking for help with Node.js
 - 💬 Ask me about Discord bot development.
 - 📫 How to reach me: You can contact me on discord at Grimet#9620.
+- 👍 I like web development, backend development, and computer security in general.

 [![Grimet's GitHub stats](https://github-readme-stats.vercel.app/api?username=Grimet14&theme=cobalt)](https://github.com/anuraghazra/github-readme-stats)